-We would like to remark that, as of 30 September 2021, Intesa Sanpaolo recorded a gross NPL ratio (based on EBA metrics) of 2.9%.
-On 31 December 2020, the same data corresponded to 3.6%, compared to 6.8% recorded on 31 December 2019.
-The credit institutions which recorded a gross NPL ratio higher than 5% are required - on the grounds of the "Guidelines on management of non performing and forborne exposures" of EBA - to prepare specific strategic and operative plans for the management of such exposures.
+As of 31 December 2022, Intesa Sanpaolo recorded an NPL ratio (based on EBA metrics) of 1.9% gross and 1% net.
+On 31 December 2021, the same data corresponded to 2.4%, gross and 1.2% net, well below the threshold which identify banks in Member States across the Euro area with high levels of non-performing loans.
+In this regard the credit institutions which recorded a gross NPL ratio higher than 5% are required - on the grounds of the "Guidelines on management of non-performing and forborne exposures" of EBA - to prepare specific strategic and operative plans for the management of such exposures.

-Taking into consideration the pattern of the main credit risk indicators in 2020 and in the first nine months of 2021 and the excellent improvement of the Gross NPL ratio well below the 5% threshold, Intesa Sanpaolo deems that the risk related to the credit quality is of low relevance.
+Taking into consideration the pattern of the main credit risk indicators in 2021 and in 2022 and the improvement of the Gross NPL ratio well below the 5% threshold, Intesa Sanpaolo deems that the risk related to credit quality is of low relevance.